Do you feel stuck in your career? Career coaching makes the process of clarifying and creating change easier. Find out how it can help you.

 3. The Wheel Keeps Spinning

-The wheel represents a condition we can slip into as humans where we lose relationship to context .
-That means we lose the meaningful reason we’re doing something.
-You look online, apply for jobs, get a couple of interview callbacks, but don’t land the job.
-You feel that you are on an ongoing cycle of applying for jobs and being rejected.
-Quite frankly, you’re surprised when you do receive a rejection email.
+The wheel represents a condition where we lose the meaningful reason we’re doing something.
+You look online, apply for jobs, get a couple of interview callbacks, but you’re not getting the job.
+It might feel like you are on an ongoing cycle of applying for jobs and being rejected.
+You’re surprised when you do receive a rejection email.

 With the help of a career coach, they enable you to avoid the endless rounds of “apply now” that so many of us endure.
-They help to identify what may not be working for you and assist you to get the job you want.
+They help to identify what isn’t working for you and assist you to get the job you want.
 You achieve this through a specific set of steps tailored to you.
-This can be by updating your curriculum vitae, sharpening your interview abilities, or arming yourself with the courage to look at a whole fresh career route that may be more fulfilling.
+This can be by updating your curriculum vitae, sharpening your interview abilities.
+Maybe you need to build up the courage to look at a whole fresh career route that may be more fulfilling.

 4. You start settling for second best

 The job offers don’t immediately start coming in.
-Gradually you start applying for any job.
-Or telling yourself you’re going to take anything just to work or get out of your present unfulfilling job.
-This is just a waste of time and you’ll regret it within months of taking a position.
+Gradually you start broadening the types of jobs you’re applying for.
+You might feel that you’re willing to take anything just to work or get out of your present unfulfilling job.
+When you notice this happening you need to be careful.
+You might end up in another unfulfilling job, and all the time spent applying and going for interviews could have been better spent preparing for your dream job.
 Discovering your mission cannot be done overnight.
 It requires time, hard work and perseverance.
-The issue is usually some sort of fear that prevents you from doing what it takes to go after what you want.
+The issue is usually some sort of fear that stops you from doing what it takes to go after what you want.

 6. You are anxious about the future